vishvAsa/notes/history/paganology/Aryan/mediterranian/fall_of_paganism/04_Christianization_of_Roman_empire.md

 - Christians were far more willing to take consistent and forceful political action in favor of their religion (rather than "Rome").
 - The diverse pagan traditions in the Empire didn't begin to think of themselves as one religion until the Christians in power began taking uniform action against them.

+## Rise to being a strong minority
+- Christians were a miniscule minority at the time, and hardly noted even a few decades later by the historian of the age - Dio Cassius who wrote the famous "History of Rome" till 229 AD
+- But Christianity even as late as 300 CE just a decade before Constantine's conversion in 312 CE, accounted for barely 10% of the Roman Empire.
+But this 10% was united.
+With a somewhat uniform religious culture, and a common sense of community in part furthered by persecutions.
+The Christians could define their new identity by drawing sharp boundaries.
+With conversion, they cut themselves from their past and the religious beliefs of the masses around them.

+### Finiancial prowess
+- 1. By AD 250, the church was supporting fifteen hundred people (mostly widows and poor) in the city of Rome
+- 2. After the barbarian raids of 254 and 256 AD, the Churches of Rome and Carthage sent large sums to Africa / Cappadocia to free Christian captives

+## Pagan weakness
+- The pagans though more numerous had no sense of community that cut across city and region.
+- Back in 2nd cen, the wealthy notables lavished wealth to patronize religious activity.
+Be it rites, processions, statues, temples.
+This was always city-specific.
+By the 4th cen, the elites were now immensely richer, than they were in 2nd cen.
+With weaker local ties.
+They did not feel the need to spend on public works in their cities anymore.
+Their spending was now on private living and mansions.
+Not on religious and communal activities.
+This is supported by empirical data as well.
+E.g. The lavish inscriptions in honor of the traditional gods comes to a halt after 250 AD.

 ## Constantine and Constantius 324-361
 - We see a pattern of slow start, followed by a sudden quickening.
 - Privileging christians: "Constantine himself apparently endorsed this goal and tried to further it through a series of legislative and administrative measures.48 Some of these explicitly favored Christianity.
 Constantine exempted Christian clergy from financial obligations to city councils, he supplied Christian bishops with large amounts of money and goods that they could use to support their congregations, he paid for the construction of new churches, and he gave bishops a form of judicial power that they could use to manumit slaves and resolve legal disputes within their communities."